-RO_A: To identify and analyse the current status of CA adoption among German internal audit departments ternal audit departments in German companies.
+RO_A: To identify and analyse the current status of CA adoption among German internal audit departments

+Thus, main research A covers all steps to analyse the current state of CA adoption among internal audit departments in German companies.
 It can be considered as applied research of descriptive nature.
 By investigating the current status of CA adoption among German internal audit departments, it tries to discover answers to a given situation.